vekatze/neut/book/src/basis.md

 2. calculate `add-int(x, 1)` and `increment(rest)`
 3. store the calculated values to `xs` (overwrite)

 Neut performs this optimization.
-When a `free` is required, Neut looks for a `malloc` that is the same size and optimizes away such a pair if one exists.
+When a `free` is required, Neut looks for a `malloc` of the same size and optimizes away such a pair if one exists.
 The resulting assembly code thus performs in-place updates.

 ### Free-Malloc Canceling and Branching

-This optimization "penetrates" branching.
+This optimization works across branches.
 For example, consider the following:

 ```neut
 // (an `insert` function in bubble sort)